leobudima/elogii-blog/content/how-to-effectively-plan-your-deliveries-planning-at-a-depot-level-vs-centralized-multi-depot-planning.md

 +++
-categories = ["Delivery Planning"] date = 2020-03-22T23:00:00Z
+categories = ["Route Planning"] date = 2020-03-22T23:00:00Z
 description = "How to effectively plan your deliveries?
 How to improve planning at a depot level?
-Or is it better to use centralized multi-depot planning?" image = "/blog/uploads/single-depot-and-multi-depot-planning.jpg" tags = ["Delivery Planning", "Single-Depot Planning", "Multi-Depot Planning", "Last-Mile Delivery", "Route Optimization", "Route Planning"] title = "How to Effectively Plan Your Deliveries: Planning at a Depot Level vs. Centralized Multi-Depot Planning" type = "post"
+Or is it better to use centralized multi-depot planning?" image = "/blog/uploads/single-depot-and-multi-depot-planning.jpg" tags = ["Delivery Management Platform", "Delivery Planning", "Route Planning"] title = "How to Effectively Plan Your Deliveries: Planning at a Depot Level vs. Centralized Multi-Depot Planning" type = "post"